 |Wayzata Bay of only a tiny portion of huge Lake Minnetonka with over 14,000 acres and 140 miles of shoreline.|

-It’s been easy to become caught up in the frenzy of life, often finding ourselves more tired than usual struggling to get a full night’s sleep.
-Dining out most meals has also taken a toll from our usual healthy, grass fed, organic homemade meals.
+It’s been easy to become caught up in the frenzy of life, often finding ourselves more tired than usual, struggling to get a whole night’s sleep.
+Dining out most meals has also taken a toll on our typical healthy, grass-fed, organic homemade meals.

 |Walkway at the depot.|

-At this point, I haven’t cooked for us since prior to April 22nd when we spent our final time in Australia before boarding the ship to Seattle Washington.
+At this point, I hadn’t cooked for us since before April 22nd, when we spent our final time in Australia before boarding the ship to Seattle, Washington.
 That was 71 days ago.
-I have no idea if I’ll be cooking any meals during the upcoming three weeks in Nevada but anticipate we’ll be dining out during the majority of that period as well.
+I have no idea if I’ll be cooking any meals during the upcoming three weeks in Nevada, but I anticipate we’ll be dining out during the majority of that period as well.

 |Miniature historical representation of Wayzata railroad.|

-Don’t get me wrong…we’ve loved the time we’ve spent in Minnesota being with our family members and friends.
-But, six weeks is a long time to be living in a hotel regardless of the comfort and amenities.
+Don’t get me wrong.
+We’ve loved the time we’ve spent in Minnesota being with our family members and friends.
+But, six weeks is a long time living in a hotel regardless of the comfort and amenities.